cursorless-dev/cursorless/docs/user/README.md

 | `"previous [number] [scope]s"` | previous `[number]` instances of `[scope]`                          | `"take previous three funks"` |
 | `"previous [scope]"`           | Previous instance of `[scope]`                                      | `"take previous funk"`        |

-##### `spread`

-The modifier `spread` can be used to get multiple selections from the above numbered scopes instead of one contiguous range.

-- `"take spread two tokens"` selects two tokens as separate selections
-- `"take spread first two tokens"` selects two tokens as separate selections

 ##### `"every"`

 The modifier `"every"` can be used to select a syntactic element and all of its matching siblings.